emmabostian/fem-design-systems/docs/foundations-of-design.md

 - Arial
 - Tahoma

+#### Monospaced

+Monospaced fonts have letters and characters which occupy the same amount of horizontal space.
+They were typically used on typewriters.

+Monospaced fonts include fonts such as:

+- Courier
+- IBM Plex Mono

 ### Measurements

 There are several types of measurements you can use to build a type scale.